nychealth/EH-dataportal/content/key_topics/airquality/aqe.md

 Your neighborhood's air quality.
 Insert neighborhood to continue.

-So here's what we've done:
-- reorganized pages into directories with _index.md
-- gave each _index a layout: single to ensure displays as single page
+We've reorganized pages into directories with _index.md; gave each _index a layout: single to ensure displays as single page.
-- but this breaks the ranging through pages on Key Topics page.

-Questions to pursue:
-- on Key Topics section page, how do we only display Key Topics that are index pages?
+Main question:
 - What's the best way to handle these custom pages that have their own CSS and JS?
 Is it more like a custom template - where most of the stuff is built into the 'template' page?
 E.g., we put ```layout: aqe``` in our frontmatter, and we just write most of the page in themes/layouts/key_topics/airquality/aqe.html?